EtienneHanelt/etiennehanelt.github.io/index.md

 ---

+## Working papers
+2023\. (with Attila Vincze) '[A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary](https://justin.law.muni.cz/media/3565890/hanelt-vincze_a-hybrid-judiciary-in-a-hybrid-regime-2023.pdf)'. _JUSTIN Working Papers_ 2023/07.

+---

 ## Publications

 2023\. '[Review of: From Development to Democracy: The Transformations of Modern Asia (Dan Slater and Joseph Wong)](https://doi.org/10.1080/13510347.2023.2168262)'. _Democratization_ 30(3), 543–545.